HarperDB/documentation/versioned_docs/version-4.3/developers/applications/define-routes.md

 For endpoints where you want to execute multiple operations against HarperDB, or perform additional processing (like an ML classification, or an aggregation, or a call to a 3rd party API), you can define your own logic in the handler.
 The function below will execute a query against the dogs table, and filter the results to only return those dogs over 4 years in age.

 **IMPORTANT: This route has NO preValidation and uses hdbCore.requestWithoutAuthentication, which- as the name implies- bypasses all user authentication.
-See the security concerns and mitigations in the “helper methods” section, below.**
+See the security concerns and mitigations in the "helper methods" section, below.**

 ```javascript
 export default async (server, { hdbCore, logger }) => {